-Ravichandran, an assistant professor in the USC Mork Family Department of Chemical Engineering and Science, believes in a purpose for the supposed chaff of the periodic table: the transition metals.
-Using these seemingly valueless elements, he designs new and complex materials in the hopes to create new power sources for energy and device applications
+Jayakanth Ravichandran, an assistant professor in the USC Mork Family Department of Chemical Engineering and Materials Science, believes in a purpose for the supposed chaff of the periodic table: transition metals.
+Using these seemingly valueless elements, he designs new and complex materials in a bid to create new power sources for energy.

-“The goals of alchemy aren’t exactly what we do, but we are doing it in a very indirect manner,” Ravichandran said.
-“Our goal is to ask this question: the periodic table has a lot of elements.
+“The goals of alchemy aren’t exactly what we do, but we are doing it in a very indirect manner,” said Ravichandran, of the USC Viterbi School of Engineering.
+“Our goal is to ask this question: The periodic table has a lot of elements.
 Can you take simple, seemingly useless elements and put them together in a certain fashion to make functional materials out of them?”

-One focus of Ravichandran’s research group is to develop new materials for solar energy conversion.
+One focus of the USC research group is to develop new materials for solar energy conversion.
 Solar cells convert sunlight into electricity and have been made with silicon for decades.
-Yet, silicon isn’t ideal for salient reasons.
+Yet silicon isn’t ideal for prominent reasons.
 For one, silicon is extracted from sand, an energy-intensive process that doesn’t offset the carbon used in production for several years.
-As well, solar cells require a large quantity of silicon to achieve good efficiency.
+And solar cells require a large quantity of silicon to achieve efficiency.

 For half a century, scientists have worked to develop new classes of materials for solar cells.
-A class called perovskite halides was found to work as well as silicon but contained undesirable elements like lead or cadmium that are unstable, toxic and/or scarce .
+A class called perovskite halides was found to work as well as silicon, but it contained undesirable elements like lead or cadmium that are unstable, toxic and/or scarce.
 To replace these suboptimal choices, Ravichandran, whose background is in metallurgy, does research on transition metal perovskite chalcogenides, a new class of materials that are benign and extremely abundant.

-USC Viterbi Ph.D. student Shanyuan Niu and other students in Ravichandran’s research group prepared high quality samples of these materials and studied their optical properties.
+USC Viterbi PhD student Shanyuan Niu and other students in Ravichandran’s research group prepared high-quality samples of these materials and studied their optical properties.
 Preliminary measurements show that these materials have potential use as solar cells and require 100 times less material to absorb the same amount of light as silicon.
-Hence, these materials have potential for several opto-electronic applications, which are devices that convert electrical signals into light and vice versa.
+As a result, these materials have potential for several opto-electronic applications, such as devices that convert electrical signals into light and vice versa.

 “It is very clear that we need to diversify our energy portfolio for the long-term future,” Ravichandran said.
 “There will always be a hard limit to non-renewable resources, even if the current predictions of when these resources run out are off by several years.
 Even if one looks beyond the energy applications, these are new semiconductors which have been the building blocks of our information age.”